chainbound/bolt/bolt-contracts/README.md

 ### EigenLayer Integration Guide for Node Operators and Solo Stakers

-Participants in the Bolt Actively Validated Service (AVS) via EigenLayer can be be either a Node Operator (NO) in a staking pool or a solo staker.
-This is because preconfirmations fees are paid directly to Ethereum validators by using the priority fees of the transactions.
-Without loss of generality, we will assume the reader of this guide is a Node Operator, since the same steps apply to solo stakers.

 > [!NOTE]
-> Following EigenLayer's terminology, in the context of the Bolt AVS the "Operator" is an
+> Without loss of generality, we will assume the reader of this guide is a Node
+> Operator (NO), since the same steps apply to solo stakers.

+As a Node Operator you will be an ["Operator"](https://docs.eigenlayer.xyz/eigenlayer/overview/key-terms) in the Bolt AVS built on top of EigenLayer.
+This requires running an Ethereum validator and the Bolt sidecar in order issue preconfirmations.
-> Ethereum address owned by an Ethereum validator.

-Next, you need to follow the standard procedure outlined in the [EigenLayer documentation](https://docs.eigenlayer.xyz/) to opt into EigenLayer.
+The Operator will be represented by an Ethereum address that needs to follow the standard procedure outlined in the [EigenLayer documentation](https://docs.eigenlayer.xyz/) to opt into EigenLayer.
 Let's go through the steps:

 1. As an Operator, you register into EigenLayer using [`DelegationManager.registerAsOperator`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/mainnet/src/contracts/core/DelegationManager.sol#L107-L119).